Day 21

 “Will you be able to make another one?” ask GG.

-I say that no man ever steps into the same river twice.
+So I say wisely that no man ever steps into the same river twice.
 It’s amazing how a cake can change everything.
 We’re together, warm, dry, alive and safe, and it seems, co-vid free.
-And now on top of it all, a kitchen bench almost made.
+And now on top of it all, a kitchen bench almost made.(The bricks and logs are to make the glue work).

 Sorry, comments are closed for this post.